bluz71/vim-moonfly-colors/README.md

 an `autocmd` to override that desired highlight.

-For example, if one wishes to highlight functions in bold then simply add the following to your initialization file:
+For example, if one wishes to highlight functions in bold then simply add the following to your initialization file prior to setting the colorscheme:

 ```viml
 " Vimscript initialization file